chiqors/SOTE-SOASERMods/README.md

 # Sins-of-a-New-Eden-Empire
-Sins of a New Eden Empire, a fork of Sins of Empires.
+Sins of a New Eden, the spirritual sucessor of the original Sins of Solar Empire Mod SINS-OF-NEW-EDEN.
-V 0.5.0.1 Testing a commit on Github, if someone see this aprove to be commited
+Mod is in version Beta 0.5.